 Holy shit, I may actually be able to pull this off.
 It'll be crazy, but maybe I can do it.

 I guess Adam did some talking after I'd asked about more possibilities, and now I've got the owner of Starry Night, the town's little café, as a "client" of sorts.
 He's having me do the taxes and help run the books.
 He even offered to let me run the till if things get busy.
 They haven't yet, but he's promised me it's still the off-season.
 Not cold enough to be winter, but not yet warm enough for holidays.
 He's not paying me anything close to livable, but with the deal I'm getting on rent, I might just be able to do this.

 It's such a small town.
-It looks bigger than it is, since so many of these kitchy stores and homes have so much space around them.
+It looks bigger than it is, since so many of these kitschy stores and homes have so much space around them.
 The market has a parking lot twice the size it needs.

 There are folks living around the town in seclusion, I guess, but those who live in the town itself, who are the town, probably number in the low hundreds.
 Other than that, it's just a waypoint.
 Folks heading up to the mountains stop through and keep all the businesses going, but they never stay long.
 They're always on their way to more romantic locations or heading back through on their way back to the coast.
 The town itself holds together through the need to provide for all those who would only pass through.
 All those people on any one day, and it's still a small town.